Agha Syed Liaqat Ali

 Agha Syed Liaqat Ali is a Pakistani politician who was a Member of the Provincial Assembly of Balochistan, from May 2013 to May 2018.

 Early life

 He was born on 1 January 1946 in Pishin District.

 Political career

-He was elected to the Provincial Assembly of Balochistan as a candidate of Pashtunkhwa Milli Awami Party from Constituency PB-8-Pishin-I in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Balochistan as a candidate of Pashtunkhwa Milli Awami Party from Constituency PB-8-Pishin-I in the 2013 Pakistani general election.
 He received 13,741 votes and defeated a candidate of Jamiat Ulema-e Islam (F).